-So I wind up in a scenario where my Windows language is French, I don’t have any office language user interface packs, for that reason all my menus in the Office remain in English, other than my add-in which is in French.
-It looks type of odd, so I was questioning if there’s a method to localize based on existing office language user interface pack in usage.
+I strong wind up in an instance where my Windows language is French, I don’t possess any sort of office foreign language consumer interface packs, for that cause all my menus in the Office remain in English, other than my add-in which is actually in French.
+It appears form of odd, so I was challenging if there’s a method to center based on existing office foreign language interface cram in use.

-I just support Workplace 2007 and Workplace 2010.
-It draws that we have to look at CU and LM windows registry entries for each of the variations of the workplace, and there is no single internal variable pointing us to the right pc registry course.
+I only support Workplace 2007 as well as Place of work 2010.
+It draws that our team need to check out CU and also LM home windows registry admittances for each of the varieties of the work environment, and there is actually no singular internal adjustable directing our team to the best pc computer registry course.

 There is a MSDN page on Loading Resources Based on Workplace User Interface Language.
 It’s utilizing the LanguageSettings from the Application object to figure out the existing language of the Workplace UI.